meddhawi/ch7-challenge/README.md

-# Binar Chapter 6 Challenge: Database
+# Binar Chapter 7 Challenge

 ## Follow these codes to run